josephspurrier/gowebapi/README.md

 This project uses [dep](https://github.com/golang/dep).
 The `dep init` command was run from inside the `src/app/webapi` folder.

+The packages used in this project are:
+- MySQL Driver: github.com/go-sql-driver/mysql
+- SQL to Struct: github.com/jmoiron/sqlx
+- Routing: github.com/matryer/way

 ## Quick Start with MySQL